Born and raised in Maryland, I grew up eating lots of hot crab dip. This Maryland Crab Dip Recipe is made with jumbo lump crab meat and sure to wow!

 1. Preheat the oven.
 Preheat the oven to 350° F. Lightly grease a shallow baking dish with cooking spray.
 I like to use my pie dish.

 Next fold in the crab meat, half the Monterey Jack cheese, and half the mozzarella cheese with a rubber spatula.
 Careful not to break up the crab meat!
+You don’t want to use an electric mixer or stand mixer here, and try to be as gentle as possible.

 3. Bake the dip.
 Transfer the mixture into your baking dish, and top the dip with the remaining shredded cheese.
 Bake for 15-20 minutes or until cheese is melted and dip is heated through.